awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 Required: No

  ** [Timeout](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-Timeout"></a>
-The function execution time at which Lambda should terminate the function\.
-Because the execution time has cost implications, we recommend you set this value based on your expected execution time\.
+The amount of time that Lambda allows a function to run before terminating it\.
 The default is 3 seconds\.
-If you are using AWS SQS as an event source, make sure the execution time value you set does not exceed the [Visibility Timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html) value on the queue\.
+The maximum allowed value is 900 seconds\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Required: No